 He previously chaired the Fellowships committee of the International Agency for Research on Cancer and served as a Member of Council of NHMRC, the NHMRC National Asbestos Research Working Group and the NHMRC Strategic Research Development Committee.
 In 2006, he was awarded a Fulbright Senior Scholarship to visit cancer researchers in the United States.

-Associate Professor Kiarash Khosrotehrani
+Professor Kiarash Khosrotehrani

 Experimental Dermatology Group Leader